nathanielSerrano/cos-470-usm/README.md

 1. `control.tex`  (this is the main control file.
 Only edit definitions (`\def`) at the top with specific information
 2. `packages.tex` (containing all the packages)
+3. `code.tex`  (packages for code snippets, `packages.tex` calls this as input)
-3. `reference.bib` (bibTeX database)
+4. `reference.bib` (bibTeX database)
-4. `lectures` directory.
+5. `lectures` directory.
 Your notes should be in this directory and **NOT** contain document class, begin document or end document statements, but **ONLY** the notes you scribed.
 The documentclass, etc. are contained in the control file.

-### Optional
-1. `code.tex` is optional.
-It is for including code in your notes.
-However, the verbatim environment works as well, in which you do not need the `code.tex`.